huseyin-aln/bootstrap-project/README.md

 ```

 ## Acknowledgements
-- In this project, the Clarusway School Website was designed using HTML and Bootstrap-5 for styling.
+- In this project, the Website was designed using HTML and Bootstrap-5 for styling nd was created using bootstrap in navbar, form, carousel, cards, nav and tabs elements.
-- The purpose of this Bootstrap-5 project is to enable the use of Bootstrap-5 (class names) for styling and to take advantage of CSS Frameworks.
+- The purpose of this Bootstrap-5 project is to enable the use of Bootstrap-5 classes for styling and to take advantage of CSS Frameworks.

 ## Contact